 A regular writer and commentator in print and broadcast media, Charles remains close to many top decision makers in Washington, and formerly penned a column for the Washington Times.
 He authored Narcotics and Terrorism, a 2004 volume explaining national security and homeland security implications inherent in the worldwide illicit drug trade.
 He has also authored a number of academic studies and law review pieces.
 He was a Navy Intelligence Reservist for ten years, and served on active duty at the Pentagon immediately following the September 11th attacks.

 Charles received his J.D. from Columbia Law School in New York, M.A. in Politics, Philosophy and Economics from Oxford University in England, and A.B. from Dartmouth College in New Hampshire.
-Raised in Maine, he now lives in Maryland.
+Raised in Maine, he spends time both there and in Washington DC .

 Connor Martin joined the Charles Group in 2007, advancing from policy analyst to project director and, more recently, to Member of the firm.
 At The Charles Group, Connor has developed unique expertise in a wide range of policy, program, congressional and security issues.
 His leadership experience spans the gamut, from depth in aerospace and defense technology to conventional and asymmetric threat dynamics; from strategic planning and subject matter expert support for multiple combatant commands, to wider geopolitical, security and federal process counseling.
 Connor also served four years active service in the U.S. Marine Corps, honorably completing his military service obligation as a non-commissioned officer in 2002.
 In 2007, he graduated summa cum laude from the University of Wisconsin, with a B.S. in History, minor in Criminal Justice.
 He is an expert in selected areas of homeland security, foreign and national security, including specific areas of law enforcement, counter-narcotics, transnational organized crime and counter-terrorism.
 Originally from Wisconsin, he currently lives in Arlington, Virginia.